blbadger/blbadger.github.io/input-generation.md

 		single_input = torchvision.transforms.functional.gaussian_blur(single_input, 5)
 ```

-And now we the image is enlarged before performing more iterations of gradient descent,
+And now we the image is enlarged before performing more iterations of gradient descent (usually with slightly smaller learning rate as well),
 ```python
 	single_input = torchvision.transforms.Resize([310, 310])(single_input)
 	for i in range(100):